astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

         structural_recursion (depsubst_aux Var Replace) Where Result).
 ```

 ADVISOR.
 Great!
-We only have one thing missing: we need to close the loop, being able to refer to dependent variables from within object-level terms and types.
-By the way, we are very much following the construction of \textit{(reference elided for blind submission)}.
+We only have one thing missing: we need to close the loop, being able to refer to a dependent variable from within an object-level term or type.

 STUDENT.
 I got this.